History

 In Original Sins, Ewing demonstrates that our schools were designed to propagate the idea of white intellectual superiority, to “civilize” Native students and to prepare Black students for menial labor.
 Education was not an afterthought for the Founding Fathers; it was envisioned by Thomas Jefferson as an institution that would fortify the country’s racial hierarchy.
 Ewing argues that these dynamics persist in a curriculum that continues to minimize the horrors of American history.
 The most insidious aspects of this system fall below the radar in the forms of standardized testing, academic tracking, disciplinary policies, and uneven access to resources.

 By demonstrating that it’s in the DNA of American schools to serve as an effective and underacknowledged mechanism maintaining inequality in this country today, Ewing makes the case that we need a profound reevaluation of what schools are supposed to do, and for whom.
-This book will change the way people understand the place we send our children for eight hours a day. - The Delectable Negro: Human Consumption and Homoeroticism within US Slave Culture
+This book will change the way people understand the place we send our children for eight hours a day. - When We Ruled: The Rise and Fall of Twelve African Queens and Warriors

 A Taste of Power